Tom Yum Soup Recipe

 4.57 from 154 votes

-This Tom Yum soup recipe is easily one of the best soups you can make at home!
-It's spicy, sour, and aromatic, thanks to the combination of lemongrass, galangal, kaffir lime leaves, and chilies.
-Add shrimp and mushrooms to the mix, and you're in for a hot and comforting bowl of Thai goodness!
+This Tom Yum soup recipe is one of my all-time favorites to make at home!
+It’s the perfect mix of spicy, sour, and aromatic flavors from lemongrass, galangal, kaffir lime leaves, and chilies.
+Add in some shrimp and mushrooms, and you’ve got a comforting, flavorful bowl of Thai goodness that’s sure to hit the spot!

 Tom Yum soup made with shrimp and mushrooms.